 Seychelles.
-A haven of 115 islands surrounded by white sand beaches, and topaz waters suffused with marine life.
+A sprawling archipelago of 115 islands surrounded by white sand beaches, and topaz waters suffused with marine life.
 It’s known to be beautiful.
 But what more does this archipelago have to offer?

 Read ahead to see GVI’s list of five unique Seychelles facts you may not have known until now.

-1) The capital city of Seychelles is one of the smallest in the world
+1) Seychelles’ capital city is one of the smallest in the world

 Victoria may be smaller than most capital cities, but this place definitely gives meaning to the phrase “enjoy the little things in life”.